U.S. Stocks Finish Higher as China Signals a More Stable Yuan

 Also feeding into the sense of relief was an unexpected turnaround in Chinese exports, which climbed 3.3% in July from a year earlier.
 In addition, the Bank of France's July business survey indicated an acceleration in growth in the eurozone's No. 2 economy.
 Economists at Daiwa Capital Markets called that report "arguably as upbeat as might have been hoped."

-The Dow industrials and the S&P 500 remain more than 3% below their all-time closing highs, and analysts predict stocks will struggle to move meaningfully higher without a trade resolution or firm signs the U.S. and China are making progress toward a deal.
+The Dow industrials and the S&P 500 remain down 3.6% and 2.9%, respectively, below their all-time closing highs, and analysts predict stocks will struggle to move meaningfully higher without a trade resolution or firm signs the U.S. and China are making progress toward a deal.

-Communication, industrial and consumer discretionary stocks all also rose, notching gains of more than 1.5%.
+Communication, industrial and consumer discretionary stocks all also rose, notching gains of at least 1.7%.

 Elsewhere, the Stoxx Europe 600 added 1.7%, its biggest daily gain since June.